hzeller/rpi-rgb-led-matrix/adapter/active-3/README.md

    * Uses HCT245 to level shift signals from 3.3V to 5V and shield
      the Raspberry Pi GPIOs from overloading.
    * Open source KiCAD PCB EDA format.
+   * Optional: Pads to power the Pi with 5V, including optional capacitor footprints.
+   * Connector for RxD input (literally the only GPIO pin left) in case you want to make your panel controlled with a serial interface (3.3V logic level).
-   * (not very pretty layout, was just lazy and let the auto-router do it).
+   * (not very pretty layout, was just lazy and let the auto-router generate the first pass)
    * BOM:
-     - 4x 74HCT245 or 74AHCT245 in 20-SOIC, 7.5mm package.
+     - 4x 74HCT245 or 74AHCT245 in 20-SOIC, 7.5mm package which should make
+          it easy to hand-solder.
      - 4x 100nF ceramic capacitor (0805 package)
      - 1x 10kOhm resistor (0805 package)
      - 3x 16pin IDC (=2x8) male receptible to connect the panels.
      - 1x 40pin female connector to connect to the RPi.
-   * The FAB files are provided as [active3-rpi-hub75-adapter-fab.zip](./active3-rpi-hub75-adapter-fab.zip)
+   * The Gerber FAB files are provided as [active3-rpi-hub75-adapter-fab.zip](./active3-rpi-hub75-adapter-fab.zip)

 The board is also [shared on OSH Park][osh-active3] (not affiliated).